valkhmyrov/yamdb_final/README.md

 - DJANGO_PASS - password of django superuser
 - DJANGO_EMAIL - email of superuser

-This secrets a needed to and they will be put to .env
+This secrets a needed too and they will be put to .env
 - SECRET_KEY - secret key of Django
 - POSTGRES_USER - login to bd
 - POSTGRES_PASSWORD - password for db